theyworkforyou/shineyoureye-sinatra/.github/design-decisions.md

 These are some of the design decisions we took when building this app:

-* Since this app is an exemplar, the most important thing we keep in mind is to separate site-specific code from generic code (for example, the posts and post pages are generic, but the route to the posts page or the post page is site-specific).
+* We have tried to separate site-specific code from generic code (for example, the posts and post pages are generic, but the route to the posts page or the post page is site-specific).
 Anything that is site-specific is passed as an argument.
 That way, we keep a separation of concerns.
-This will also help do a cleaner extract of a generic core for future code re-use.

 * We avoid having logic in the routes or in the views, the only code there should be to create objects and wire up